AMReX-Astro/Castro/paper/paper.md

 to achieve second-order in time.
-However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections (SDC), a method that aims prevent the hydro and reactions from becoming decoupled.
+However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections (SDC), a method that aims to prevent the hydro and reactions from becoming decoupled.
 The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the reactions and hydro, still to second order [@simple_sdc].
-Both of these methods have a retry scheme, where a timestep will be rejected if the burning solve fails to meet its tolerance, negative densities are generated, or we violate one of the timestepping criterion.
-Alternately, we have implemented a traditional SDC method that couples hydro and reactions to both second and fourth-order in space and time [@castro_sdc] (at present, this method is single-level only).
+Both of these methods have a retry scheme, where a timestep will be rejected if the burning solve fails to meet its tolerance, negative densities are generated, or we violate one of the timestepping criteria.
+Alternatively, we have implemented a traditional SDC method that couples hydro and reactions to both second and fourth-order in space and time [@castro_sdc] (at present, this method is single-level only).